splunk/opentelemetry-demo/README.md

 ## Welcome to the OpenTelemetry Astronomy Shop Demo

-This repository contains the OpenTelemetry Astronomy Shop, a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in a near real-world environment.
+This repository contains the Splunk vbversion of the OpenTelemetry Astronomy shop demo a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in a near real-world environment.

 Our goals are threefold: